Stay Together (Suede song): Reception and legacy

 The single received largely positive response upon release.
 NME and Melody Maker awarded it Single of the Week.
-The former wrote: "Luxuriating in the ambitious, dramatic, exhausting spell of this makes everything else sound like so much ephemera.
-Like most great things it leaves you utterly silent."
+John Harris of the former called the song a "four-act, eight-minute, fantastically ostentatious song. [...]
+Luxuriating in the ambitious, dramatic, exhausting spell of this one makes everything else sound like so much ephemera."
 The latter's Caitlin Moran called it "wild and elegant, soft then strong, and very, very long [...]
 It has the scope of 'High Rising' with the pop attack of 'So Young'."
 Tom Doyle awarded the song "Best New Single" in the 16 February issue of Smash Hits, calling it "a rock ballad of epic proportions concerning itself with the wonders of love in the grim modern world of skyscrapers and motorway paths."
 He called it their "best single yet" and predicted it would be the band's first No. 1 single.

 Martin Aston of Music Week also rated its commercial prospects, writing: "An eight-minute magnum opus, Stay Together is a medium-tempo swaggerer that builds to a frenetic climax, with even a Brett Andersen 'rap' in the middle: a perfect, alternative anthem for disaffected Valentine's Day lovers.
 A strong candidate for their first number one hit."
 Writing for The Guardian, Caroline Sullivan spoke favourably of Suede's new musical direction, saying that "Suede prematurely reach the eight-minute song stage of their career.
 But what could have been a pretentious misjudgement turns out to be one of their brightest moves."
+Writing for The Daily Telegraph, Tony Parsons said that the single "reveals the band growing into the singular talent they always threatened to become.
+All comparisons with Morrissey and Bowie, Suede's guardian angels, are now redundant."
+On "The Living Dead", he called it a "beautiful, badly bruised song about loving a heroin addict [...]
+It's not much fun but it's unforgettable."